tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/通过外网上传文件至 COS 缓慢_intl_en.md

 A message similar to the following will be displayed, from which you can get the Average/Min/Max speeds:
 ![](https://main.qcloudimg.com/raw/2fcecb96df04acc6b0c32c120ccb3c39.png)
 5. Browse [Speed Test](https://www.speedtest.net/) to test the speed and compare the tested speed with data obtained in [Step 4](#step04) to determine whether the client has used the maximum bandwidth.
- - If the speeds obtained in Step 4 are way slower than the client bandwidth, please [contact us](https://intl.cloud.tencent.com/support).
+ - If the speeds obtained in Step 4 are slower than the client bandwidth, please [contact us](https://intl.cloud.tencent.com/support).
  - If the speeds obtained in Step 4 equal to the client bandwidth but have not reached the speed promised by your ISP, please contact your ISP.
  - If the speeds obtained in Step 4 equal to the client bandwidth and reached the bandwidth promised by your ISP, please perform [Step 6](#step06).
 6. <span id="step06"></span>Check whether the client is accessing a bucket residing in a region in another country.
  - If yes, you are advised to enable COS’s Global Acceleration feature.
-For more information, please see [Global Acceleration Overview](https://intl.cloud.tencent.com/zh/document/product/436/33409).
  - If not, please [contact us](https://intl.cloud.tencent.com/support).

 <span id="ModifyCustomDomainNameResolution"></span>